 - What is no win no fee?

 If you are considering making a claim for compensation, you may be worried about how your claim will be funded.
 In most cases, a 'no win no fee' or 'conditional fee' agreement will be used to fund your claim.
-In simple terms, under the agreement, if your claim is successful, our fees are paid by the insurers of the party at fault.
-These are paid on top of your compensation, of which you will receive 100%.

 If your claim is unsuccessful you have nothing to pay.